jprichardson/node-fs-extra/README.md

 Moves a file or directory, even across devices.

 Options:
 clobber (boolean): overwrite existing file or directory
-limit: (number): number of concurrent moves, see ncp for more information
+limit (number): number of concurrent moves, see ncp for more information

 Example: